madhavparmar11/Practice/README.md

 # Daily Practice Questions

 Welcome to the **Daily Practice Questions** repository!
-This project aims to help Python learners improve their coding skills through daily challenges and practice problems.
+This project aims to help learners improve their coding skills through daily challenges and practice problems.

 ## Table of Contents